leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## Results

-The team was able to open ~20 pull requests which removed ~5k lines of useless code in very little time.
-I'm personally happy with this result and looking forward to generate more reports and remove even more code.
+Of course, having this coverage report is not a free pass to set on fire code that shows up in red in it.
+It's more like an inspirational map of things that we can remove.
+But, using it as map, the team was able to open ~20 pull requests which removed ~5k lines of useless code in very little time.

+I'm happy with this result and looking forward to generate more reports and remove even more code.

 How about you?
 What are your strategies to safely delete code?